satish-dev/design-patterns/documentation/StrategyDecorator.md

 ## Strategy
 * *Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it*
 * *Capture the absraction in an interface, bury implementation details in derived classes.*
-Below image will let you know about the idea of strategy design pattern
 ```
 <?php
 class StrategyContext